RVVandana/bluemix-automated-toll-booth/README.md

 Follow these instructions to build the toll booth device software for LinkitONE.

-## Prerequisites: Arduino IDE
+## Prerequisites: Setting up the Arduino IDE to Program the Linkit ONE

-Setting up the Arduino IDE to Program the Linkit ONE
+Step 1 : Installing the Arduino Linkit ONE Core with the Boards Manager

-Installing the Arduino Linkit ONE Core with the Boards Manager
+Step 2 : Download and Install Arduino 1.6.6 from [https://www.arduino.cc/en/Main/Software]

-Download and Install Arduino 1.6.6 from [https://www.arduino.cc/en/Main/Software] Start Arduino and open Preferences window.
+Step 3 : Start Arduino and open Preferences window.

-Enter http://download.labs.mediatek.com/package_mtk_linkit_index.json into Additional Board Manager URLs field.
+Step 4 : Enter http://download.labs.mediatek.com/package_mtk_linkit_index.json into Additional Board Manager URLs field.

 	You can add multiple URLs, separating them with commas.

-Open Boards Manager from Tools > Boards > Board menu and install.
+Step 5 : Open Boards Manager from Tools > Boards > Board menu and install.

 ## Uploading the Program to the LINKIT ONE using the Arduino IDE